AT A GLANCE

 DePaul University is the largest private Catholic institution in America, founded by the Vincentian order in 1898.
 It’s an urban university reflecting a wide range of ethnic, religious, and economic backgrounds among its student body.

-Chicago; with its world-class theatre, music, and sports, this energizing city is an integral part of the educational, cultural, and social experience at DePaul.
+Chicago—with its world-class theatre, music, and sports—is an integral part of the educational, cultural, and social experiences at DePaul.

-Geographic Origin: 45% Chicago suburbs or elsewhere in Illinois, 19% Chicago, 36% out of state
+• Geographic origin: 44% Chicago suburbs or elsewhere in Illinois, 18% Chicago, 38% out of state

 Ninety-eight percent of all undergraduate classes have fewer than 40 students.
 The student-faculty ratio is 15:1.
 Faculty at DePaul focus on teaching, giving each student individualized attention.